programmfabrik/fylr-helm/charts/fylr/README.md

 kubectl -n ${NAMESPACE} get secrets fylr-helm-test-utils -o go-template={{.data.encryptionKey}} | base64 -d;echo
 ```

+## Internal Execserver

+This is a variation of deployment:
+* no execserver pod is created
+* execserver functionality is instead used in the one remaining fylr pod
+* the one fylr pod is thus bigger, as the container image with 3rd party tools has to be pulled
+* as the execserver pod is omitted, this uses less resources overall (when replica is 1)
+* for small instances

+To use this variant, include this in your `values.yaml`:

+´´´yaml
+image:
+  repository: docker.fylr.io/fylr/fylr
+execserver:
+  enabled: false
+[...]
+´´´

 ## Configuration

 The link below contains a table of the configurable parameters and their default values.